 Accidents happen, but when that accident hurts someone else, they shouldn’t have to handle the fallout on their own.
 Two types of accidental injuries in particular could make a strong case in a personal injury suit: negligence and strict liability.

 Negligent injuries are injuries that weren’t caused on purpose, but could have been avoided if the injurer had acted more reasonably.
-If you’re hit by a car while the driver was texting, you could have a case for negligence, because your injury may have been prevented if the driver operated their car within the scope of New Jersey’s road safety laws and generally understood practices of reasonable care.
+If you’re hit by a car in Cherry Hill while the driver was texting, you could have a case for negligence, because your injury may have been prevented if the driver operated their car within the scope of New Jersey’s road safety laws and generally understood practices of reasonable care.

 It’s important to keep in mind that New Jersey is a comparative negligence state.
 That means if your actions contributed to the circumstances of your injury, you may be unable to get all, or even any, of the money you’re trying to claim.
 So if that texting driver hit you, but you were crossing the road at a “don’t walk” sign, the courts may say that your carelessness also led to your injury.
 They will then determine how at fault they think you are and reduce your compensation accordingly.

 If you sued the driver for $10,000 but the court finds you were 30 percent at fault, you’ll likely only receive $7,000 for the 70 percent of the damages that they deemed not your fault.